AdityaManoli/social_vyakhyana/README.md

    ```bash
    pip install -r requirements.txt
    ```
+**NOTE**: Add your Astra Token for the Langflow Flow in a .env file in the same path.
 ## Usage

 Once the dependencies are installed, you can run the application with Streamlit: